 How to deal with weevil grubs?

-If your heucheras leaves are damaged by the weevil, it is likely that females have already laid eggs around the roots.
+If the weevil damages your heucheras leaves, the females have likely already laid eggs around the roots.
 It is only a matter of time before the larvae hatch and destroy the roots.

-In this case, you should not wait for Coral Bells to suffer but use beneficial nematodes.
-You can find suppliers on the market who offer products that work well against not only weevil larvae but also many other bugs.
+In this case, you should not wait for Coral Bells to suffer; instead, you should use beneficial nematodes.
+Suppliers on the market offer products that work well against not only weevil larvae but many other bugs.

 Prepare an aqueous solution with the nematodes as labeled.
 Apply only in warm weather.
 Water all your heucheras abundantly with this solution.
 The nematodes will then enter the soil and kill the grubs.